If you purchased your monitor within the last 5 years, there's a high chance it'll work great!

 Your license is valid for use on upto 4 Macs you own.

-Yes, Apple Silicon (M1, M1 Pro & M1 Max) Macs are supported, and can control external display brightness, constrast and volume using DDC.
+Yes, Apple Silicon (M1, M1 Pro, M1 Max & M1 Ultra) Macs are supported, and can control external display brightness, constrast and volume using DDC.

 Note: DDC on the HDMI port in Apple Silicon Macs doesn't work yet, because it doesn't forward DDC commands to the display for a currently unknown reason.
 Displays connected to the Thunderbolt / USB 4 ports work fine with DDC.

 I sometimes work during the night, and I don't want my two monitors at full blast hurting my eyes in dim light.
-I use DisplayBuddy to quickly switch my displays to the correct brightness based on the time of the day.
+I use DisplayBuddy to quickly switch my displays to the correct brightness without physically touching the buttons on my monitor at all.

 A lot of monitors have built-in presets for brightness and contrast, like Game, Movie, Reading etc, which lock your monitor's brightness & contrast to predefined levels.
 I highly recommend you set this mode to Custom, so that DisplayBuddy can then control these values.